mczerniawski/pChecksAD/pChecksAD/Docs/Create-AD-Baseline.md

 You will need to have this and [pChecksTools](https://github.com/mczerniawski/pChecksTools) installed/downloaded and imported into your session.

 Also RSAT module for AD/DNS cmdlets.
-Grab it using
+Grab it using:

 - [choco](https://chocolatey.org/install) : `choco install rsat`
 - or PowerShell